onap/oom/docs/oom_quickstart_guide.rst

   > sudo cp -R ~/oom/kubernetes/helm/plugins/ ~/.helm

-**Step 3.** Customize the helm charts like oom/kubernetes/onap/values.yaml or an override file like onap-all.yaml, onap-vfw.yaml or openstack.yaml file to suit your deployment with items like the OpenStack tenant information.
+**Step 3.** Customize the helm charts like `oom/kubernetes/onap/values.yaml` or an override file like `onap-all.yaml`, `onap-vfw.yaml` or `openstack.yaml` file to suit your deployment with items like the OpenStack tenant information.

 .. note::
-  Standard and example override files (e.g. onap-all.yaml, openstack.yaml) can be found in the oom/kubernetes/onap/resources/overrides/ directory.
+  Standard and example override files (e.g. `onap-all.yaml`, `openstack.yaml`) can be found in the `oom/kubernetes/onap/resources/overrides/` directory.

  a.
 You may want to selectively enable or disable ONAP components by changing
-    the `enabled: true/false` flags.
+    the ``enabled: true/false`` flags.

  b.
-Encyrpt the OpenStack password using the shell tool for robot and put it in
+Encrypt the OpenStack password using the shell tool for robot and put it in
-    the robot helm charts or robot section of openstack.yaml
+    the robot helm charts or robot section of `openstack.yaml`

  c.
 Encrypt the OpenStack password using the java based script for SO helm charts
-    or SO section of openstack.yaml.
+    or SO section of `openstack.yaml`.

  d.
 Update the OpenStack parameters that will be used by robot, SO and APPC helm